What is an air waybill (AWB)?

 How can you get an air waybill?

-Once the booking is confirmed, the AWB will be issued, either electronically or in hard copy.
-It’s essential to keep a copy for your records, as it serves as a contract and receipt for your shipment throughout its journey.
+It will be issued upon confirmation of the booking, in electronic or hard-copy format.
+You should keep a copy of it for your records, as this acts like a contract and receipt for shipment throughout its journey.

 What is an air waybill number?

-An AWB number is a unique identification code used to track your shipment.
+An AWB number is a unique identification code that allows you to track your cargo.
 It is an 11-digit number divided into three parts.
-Here’s an AWB example:
+Here’s a sample AWB:

 NUMBER